Geordie Two: Aye, but they're here anyway and wearing some fancy outfits like.

 - Power Rangers:

-- Power Rangers in Spacenote , first starting out as a continuation of the colorful childish-kitschy stories found in Mighty Morphin' Power Rangers, Power Rangers Zeo , and Power Rangers Turbo (with serious developments in its latter half as mentioned), pretty much took the standards-and-practices rulebook and threw it out the window for the season, also taking a Sentai series that was focused on electronics and technology and turned it into a space epic.
+- Power Rangers in Space,note one of the trope codifiers for an Astral Finale.
+First starting out as a continuation of the colorful childish-kitschy stories found in Mighty Morphin' Power Rangers, Power Rangers Zeo , and Power Rangers Turbo (with serious developments in its latter half as mentioned), this season pretty much took the standards-and-practices rulebook and threw it out the window, also taking a Sentai series that was focused on electronics and technology and turned it into a space epic.
 It took the standard Power Rangers formula and turned it on its head, producing villains that questioned their place in life.
 (Astronema being one of them, because she is actually Karone, the long-lost sister of Andros, the Red Ranger) Most villains up to this point were of the over-the-top variety, and couldn't exactly be taken seriously; however, In Space produced/adapted ruthless villains that lived up to their characterization, including Darkonda, the Psycho Rangers, and Astronema herself.
 In addition to the characters, the incidental music score was upgraded from the previous over-the-top rock themes to a cosmic strings-and-brass-orchestral-style score, and the sets and ideas were also upped in quality; according to producers on the show, the sets were made to be realistic (for the demographic) and look usable as if they had actually existed out-of-story, and in fact, the [American Astro] Megaship's interior, the base for this season, was built as one big set where the characters could walk from one end to the other.
 Furthermore, the sets also allowed shots that avoided re-lighting the scene, as they were integrated into the walls and ceiling, and extra camera angles that could be adjusted, with walls that could move out of the way on hinges, like a door.
 Its finale, one of the most memorable among fans, brought 6 years of story to a conclusion, with drama, maturity, and effects to match in the two-part finale "Countdown To Destruction", but not before Saban had deliberately exhausted their stock of Megaranger footage (which the penultimate episode "A Line in the Sand" did with the original Megaranger finale episode), to be able to create their own epic ending.
 The villains finally begin their full conquest of the entire universe, and succeed, with one sole planet standing in their way: Earth.
 Infrastructure and cities are leveled (not just suggested), planets are captured and enslaved, other Rangers and allies around the universe are desperately trying to hold off their invasions, no one has any hope, and the Power Rangers are defeated (temporarily).
 Also present here, and throughout the series, was Chronic Backstabbing Disorder, leaving Astronema, now the Big Bad, as the supreme ruler of the universe, and threatening the destruction of Earth if the Power Rangers do not give themselves up.
 However, many temporary side characters, the entirety of the ordinary citizens of Angel Grove, backs them up. note When Zordon, their mentor over 5 seasons, is finally found after a season-long search, Andros must make two decisions, one familial; as in fighting Karone, the other a grave decision; the only way to defeat all of the evil in the universe is for Andros to shatter Zordon's Plasma Energy Tube, which was the first time the show explicitly killed-off one of the heroes, but sending out an energy wave that disintegrates all non-humanoid evil beings, at the time of the shows airing, into dust.
 Again, WHEW!

 - Power Rangers RPMnote : This took the formula and turned it on its head, wiping out 99% of humanity and turning Earth into a nuclear wasteland, with the rest of humanity cloistered in one single dome city, and darker storylines.
 And this was coming from Disney, who held the rights to the show at the time, until they were transferred back to Saban in 2012.

-- Subverted HARD for Power Rangers Megaforce: The series itself was intended to be a love letter to 20 years of the franchise.
+- Subverted for Power Rangers Megaforce: The series itself was intended to be a love letter to 20 years of the franchise.
 Unfortunately, the stories, continuity, and callbacks were weak at best, and insulting at worst.
 An attempt to honor the shows that came before it in "Legendary Battle", the final episode of this series, was otherwise marred by production and personnel problems; several previous actors from the series were invited to take part in what was to rival the previously-mentioned "Countdown to Destruction", and what had been hyped up from the very inception of the season: the titular Legendary Battle, a fight between all Power Rangers teams that came before, and the villains of the series.
 Only approximately 8 previous Ranger actors accepted, with the rest in permanent ranger suits, and the battle itself was only a skirmish to destroy the remaining foot soldiers of the fragmented and spotty villain team of the season.

-- Played straight, if only just, in Power Rangers: Beast Morphers: the final two episodes of the series brought back the season cliffhanger and story from Power Rangers RPM, where it is revealed that Evox was actually Venjix, who had crossed dimensions.
+- Played straight, if only just, in Power Rangers Beast Morphers: the final two episodes of the series brought back the season cliffhanger and story from Power Rangers RPM, where it is revealed that Evox was actually Venjix, who had crossed dimensions.
 Present were major callbacks from RPM and and a guest appearance by Dr. K, and also callbacks of weapons that had previously only been used in their respective series, such as the Thermo Blaster from Lightspeed Rescue, the Delta Enforcer from SPD, and a Dino Saber from Dino Charge.

 - Part of the reason viewers point to M*A*S*H as being so well remembered was its hard-hitting stories.
 After the infamous season finale episode "Abyssinia, Henry", which killed off one of its main characters, the series began to dive deeper into war drama, eventually separating from its mostly-comedy roots, to become a drama show with some comedy added.
 Eventually, the series culminated in the end of the Korean War, in an emotional two-hour goodbye in 1983, that, for the first time in television history, outranked the Super Bowl in viewership.

-- Although not a real competition in itself nor an actual science & technology shownote , the 2005 finale of season 2 of the parody science series Look Around You was "filmed live" with a stock footage audience, featured the return of all 5 previous "Invention of the Year" competitors (sans one, because they apparently forgot their invitation), a new pure-white cyclorama set (as opposed to the orange and brown earth-toned set), an external audience outside BBC Television Centre, and an "appearance" by HRH Sir Prince Charles (which was accomplished by a look-alike from back views, and stock footage with an audio track of an impression by creator Peter Serafinowicz.)
+- Although not a real competition in itself nor an actual science & technology show,note the 2005 finale of season 2 of the parody science series Look Around You was "filmed live" with a stock footage audience, featured the return of all 5 previous "Invention of the Year" competitors (sans one, because they apparently forgot their invitation), a new pure-white cyclorama set (as opposed to the orange and brown earth-toned set), an external audience outside BBC Television Centre, and an "appearance" by HRH Sir Prince Charles (which was accomplished by a look-alike from back views, and stock footage with an audio track of an impression by creator Peter Serafinowicz.)